Kalixie/Genome-Assembly---Salmonella-enterica-/README.md

 ### Genome Alignment

 In order to align the assembled genome to the reference, minimap2 was used with the `-ax asm5` flag (v.
-2.30), the alignments were then converted to BAM using samtools (v.
+2.30) and with the `map-ont` flag for read mapping to the reference genome; the alignments were then converted to BAM using samtools (v.
 1.23) (Li, 2018);(Li et al., 2009).

 ### Variant Calling

-Variant calling between raw reads and the reference assembly was performed through the usage of clair3 (v.
+Variant calling between raw reads and the reference assembly was performed through the usage of clair3 with the `--include_all_ctgs` flag to include bacterial chromosomes (v.
 1.20) installed through miniconda for further analysis of the reads (Zheng et al., 2022).

 ### Result Visualisation and Analysis